rendner/py-plugin-dataframe-viewer/plugin/docs/GENERATE_TEST_DATA_MANUALLY.md

     - this will compile and run the tool
     - a window with the embedded browser is temporary displayed
     - the tool exits automatically afterwards

+### [Step 4] - Add Created Files To Git
+Since the generated data was deleted in [Step 1], the re-generated data has to be re-added to git.
+1. add all new files from `src/test/resources/generated/` under version control
+2. verify if the changes are expected
+3. commit changes